Tomires/thesis-masters/design.md

 Plots can also be rotated 90 degrees by pointing at them and using the aforementioned flick gesture.
 In 3DOF, we try to mitigate the lack of positional movement (which further enhances spatial perception) by offering a free-form rotation mode, which is triggered by pointing at the plot and pressing down on the touchpad.
 Doing so maps the rotation of a controller onto the rotation of the plot.

 The plot can also be scaled, although the mechanics differ depending on the VR system used.
 In 6DOF, one can scale the plot by pointing at it with both controllers, pressing the trigger and dragging inwards or outwards, a fairly standard gesture in VR interface design.
-In 3DOF we are unable to do this, as most 3DOF systems come with only one controller.
+In 3DOF we are unable to use this gesture, as most 3DOF systems come with only one controller.
 We have instead chosen to utilize a twisting motion, where the user twists their wrist in order to control the plot's scale.
 Such interaction technique had been previously implemented in a VR game *Virtual Virtual Reality*.[4]

 ![Navigator's 6DOF interface.](images/cyberplot_6dof.png)

 Attributes can be dragged from the data brush onto individual plots by using the trigger button.
 In the case of scatter plots, they can be assigned to spatial axes and non-spatial features like color and size.
 When we assign an attribute onto spatial axes, the position of nodes is smoothly interpolated to their new position in order to provide a visual cue to the user.
 Nodes are depicted as sprites in order to increase performance on mobile hardware.
 Once an attribute is assigned, it is color-coded on both the plot and the data brush.
 Color-coding persists until it is removed from all plots.
 Assignments can be reversed by using the trigger button.

 Plots also display scales.
 For numerical attributes we display numerical values for a set number of steps, for categorical attributes, steps are made for each value.
 The user is able to slice the plot by creating bounds.
 These are created by pressing on a desired position on a scale.

 1. (santos) https://www.sciencedirect.com/science/article/pii/S0097849304000251/
 2. (github) https://github.com/cyberplot/